_Conductors – Martinon

 Hot Stamper Pressings of Living Stereo Titles Available Now

-It’s been quite a while since I played the Classic pressing, but I remember it as nothing special.
+It’s been quite a while since I played the Classic pressing of these works by Shostakovich, but I remember it as nothing special.

 Like a lot of the records put out by this label, it’s tonally fine but low-rez and lacking spacewarmth and above all, Tubey Magic.